 - Soft fruit, such as melons, pears, plums

-When you are fitted with your appliance, whether it be braces or clear aligners, we’ll advise you on how best to brush and floss your teeth, but here are some initial top tips for cleaning your teeth during orthodontic treatment:
+It is extra important to practise proper oral hygiene during orthodontic treatment.
+When you are fitted with your appliance, we’ll advise you on how best to brush and floss your teeth, but here are some of our top tips for keeping your teeth clean during treatment.

-- Floss after brushing: It’s not enough just to brush your teeth.
-An effective oral hygiene routine should also include brushing.
-You can do this with either dental floss or interdental brushes.
+- Floss after brushing: Simply brushing your teeth is not enough to keep them healthy.
+You should floss your teeth at least once a day, and ideally after each meal.
+You can do this with dental floss or interdental brushes.

-Another option is to have Dr. Geoghegan make a custom mouthguard for you.
-The mouthguard will be designed with built-in layers to protect both your teeth and braces when it’s worn.
-Having Dr. Geoghegan create a custom-fitted mouthguard will ensure optimal protection and a comfortable fit whenever you participate in physical activities.
+At SOP, we are happy to create a custom mouthguard for you.
+Having Dr Geoghegan create a custom mouthguard will ensure optimal protection and a comfortable fit during physical activities.